In Photos: 65 Years Later, Fallen American Soldiers of the Korean War Come Home

 Until recently, recovery efforts had been suspended for more than a decade because of North Korea’s escalating nuclear threats.
 This week marked a new season of hope for the surviving families of these fallen soldiers.

-Yesterday in Hawaii, the remains of 55 U.S. Service Members were returned to American soil.
+Yesterday in Hawaii, 55 boxes with the remains of U.S. Service Members were returned to American soil.
 Vice President Mike Pence traveled to Honolulu for a moving tribute to their sacrifice: the Honorable Carry Ceremony.

 “Some have called the Korean War the ‘forgotten war,’” he said.
 “But today, we prove these heroes were never forgotten.
 Today, our boys are coming home.”